sva-dsi/2016-fall-course/syllabus.md

 ##9/13/16

 ####NEW PLATFOR[U]MS: HOSTING FOR INTERACTIVES

+>"Visualizations act as a campfire around which we gather to tell stories." ~ A. Shalloway

 This week we'll here from an interactive developer working in a newsroom in NYC; Aurelia will be out this week so Nadja Popovich will take her place, starting the course with a talk, after which you can leave class.
 Our practice and assignment exercises will go over different approaches to similar topics in news and art, and ways that they might inspire eachother.